SystemSpace/Compendium/compendium.rst

 Say I want to leave LFE to go to another system.
 Does it just happen automatically?
   You move yourself outwards (spiritually) and select a new System, and go into it.

+Can you transfer yourself halfway into a System?
+  Yeah, you get a top-down System and a bottom-up System at that point.

+  Life for me is bottom-up (or front) and is what you feel with your real senses.
+LFE is top-down (or back) and unless I were to get close to 50%, I can't see with my real senses.

+  I can fiddle around to get a bit closer to LFE but I never managed to get too close to be honest.

+  This isn't limited to Keys though, in fact usually Keys never do this because there's no reason at all to.

 Aren't there places or mechanisms that at least serve to connect Systems together?
   In Systemspace2 (which we're launching Jul 1st), there will be a hub-planet connecting all big Systems.
 It'll abide the most generic laws (basically, the LFE ones in its central universe) and will allow directly walking over (transferring everything) from System to System.